 Police: Texas infant fatally shot by 3-year-old brother

-ODESSA, Texas (KOSA) - HOUSTON (AP) — Police believe an infant was fatally shot Friday by his 3-year-old brother after the older boy got a hold of a gun inside a Houston apartment.
+HOUSTON (AP) — Police believe an infant has been fatally shot by his 3-year-old brother after the older boy got a hold of a gun inside a Houston apartment.

-The infant was shot in his abdomen Friday morning, said Houston Police Department Assistant Chief Wendy Baimbridge.
+Houston Police Department Assistant Chief Wendy Baimbridge says the infant was shot in his abdomen Friday morning.

 Several adults who were inside the apartment drove the 8-month-old boy to a hospital, where he died.